Currents

 Communities in Conversation

-Iron Sharpens Iron, a new documentary directed by John Richie and produced by the Louisiana Endowment for the Humanities, captures a community’s fight against the development of the Plaquemines Liquids Terminal (PLT) atop land that includes the community’s ancestral burial grounds.
-Viewing and discussion sessions are intended to spark dialogue around issues and themes supported by the film, including but not limited to:
+Iron Sharpens Iron, directed by John Richie and produced by the Louisiana Endowment for the Humanities, captures a community’s fight against the development of the Plaquemines Liquids Terminal (PLT) atop land that includes the community’s ancestral burial grounds.

 - Environmental racism